Tensor Rank and Complexity

 \item Let $\langle r \rangle := \sum_{i=1}^r e_i \otimes e_i \otimes e_i \in (\prC^r)^{\otimes 3}$ be the tensor of componentwise multiplication in $\prC^r$, where $e_1,\ldots,e_r$ denotes the standard basis of $\prC^r$.
 Then the rank of $t \in V_1\otimes V_2\otimes V_3$ is characterized by

-where $\dim V_i$ may be smaller or larger than $r$, indeed we have just linear maps $\prC^r\to V_i$.
+where $\dim V_i$ may be smaller or larger than $r$.
 Consequently, $s \leq t$ implies $\prrk(s) \leq \prrk(t)$, because the notion of restriction is transitive.
-Moreover, this discussion can be generalized to any number of factors $d$. \item Although the rank of a tensor is computable (e.g. by brute force), this is in general very inefficient.
+Moreover, this discussion can be generalized to any number of factors $d$. \item Although the rank of a tensor is computable (e.g., by brute force), this is in general very inefficient.
 Indeed, for $d \geq 3$ the computation of tensor rank over $\prQ$, $\prR$ and $\prC$ is NP-hard, see \cite{prHillarLim}. \end{abclist} \end{remark}

-Part~b) of the preceding Remark shows that tensor rank is not enough for classifying the orbits, even if there are only finitely many.
+Part~b) of the preceding remark shows that tensor rank is not enough for classifying the orbits, even if there are only finitely many.
 Even worse, also the naive attempt

 does not yield Zariski-closed sets in general, compare Example~\ref{pr:exWstate}.
 At least $X_1$ is always Zariski-closed, because it is the affine cone of the Segre variety $\prP(V_1) \times \cdots \times \prP(V_d) \subseteq \prP(V)$, compare Remark~\ref{pr:remTensorRk}~a).
-One circumvention is to enforce Zariski-closedness by definition.
+One way out is to enforce Zariski-closedness by definition.
 This leads to the \emph{border rank} of a tensor.
 This notion was used implicitly already in \cite{prBini2-7799} and the term first appeared in the article \cite{prBiniLottiRomani80}.

 \begin{defn} Let $t \in V_1 \otimes \cdots \otimes V_d$ and denote the Zariski-closure of $X_r$ by $\overline{X_r}$.
 The \textbf{border rank} of $t$ is defined as

 \end{defn}